 I first heard this honest confession and Gilbert’s sage advice at The Florida Theater on her Big Magic tour.
-As Mother’s Day approaches I can’t help but think back to the talk Gilbert gave that night.
+Mother’s Day was approaching, and I couldn’t help but think back to the talk Gilbert gave that night.

 Why create?
 Why love?
 Why push these brain children out into the world?

 “You have to do this thing not because it will be a success or change the world but because it will change you,” says Gilbert.

 When you become a mother, your old life dies.
 You might think you can still camp out in the Starbucks cafe for two hours and travel to Hong Kong whenever you feel like it.
 But you can’t.
 I mean, you can, but it won’t be the same as when you were your footloose and fancy-free childless self.